Hawke: Do I ever?

 - Borderlands: Enemies tend to drop guns, shields, cash, and grenade/class mods, all of which you can help yourself to; enemies of Badass rank sometimes drop green or better guns (much to the player's frustration, if they had just bought a slightly inferior gun from Marcus).
 It's actually a necessity in some quests: your introduction to E-Tech in Borderlands 2, for example, requires you to take a low-quality E-Tech assault rifle from the corpse of Dr. Mercy.

 - Castle Wolfenstein.
 You can take various items from the bodies of guards you've killed.
 Which items are available depends on the game.

-- In Dishonored, you have the ability to loot money, grenades, crossbow bolts, and bullets of of any corpse you kill or find.
+- In Dishonored, you have the ability to loot money, grenades, crossbow bolts, and bullets off any corpse or unconscious body you come across.

 - One early quest in Kingdom of Loathing requires you to rob the grave of a deceased legendary wizard so you can get the key to his tower.
 Humorously, before you can rob his grave, you have to win a grave robbing shovel from another enemy in the area called a grave rober (yes, it's supposed to be spelled like that, the area in question is the Misspelled Cemetary).

 - Empire Earth II: One Egyptian mission takes place during a famine, so the people are breaking into pyramids to drag out the mummified corpses and eat them (and those desiccated cadavers somehow have as much nutritional value as a patch of wild vegetables).
 There's also a more standard kind of robbing going on where your enemies steal four artifacts and hide them in their own temples.